M-Files/Developer-Portal/APIs/REST-API/Authentication/index.md

 var response = (HttpWebResponse)request.GetResponse();
 ```

-<p class="note">The M-Files Web Service will return an authentication token regardless of whether authentication was successful or not.</p>
+The M-Files Web Service will return an authentication token regardless of whether authentication was successful or not.
+{:.note}

 ### Controlling authentication token expiration